Workforce, Organisation and Wellbeing (WOW) research cluster

 Banks, C.A.
 (2019).
 Care in the 21st century: what can mainstream services learn from the Camphill movement?
 Alliance for Camphill.

 Banks, C.A.
 (2019).
 Analysing Ethnographic Research Methods: The Importance of Retaining Immersion During the Analytic Process Using Research From UK-Based Learning Disability Social Care Settings.
-SAGE Research Methods datasets (in press).
+SAGE Research Methods datasets.